Alfred L. Bush

-Alfred Lavern Bush (born January 5, 1933) is an American curator, writer, and editor.
+Alfred Lavern Bush (January 5, 1933 – November 9, 2023) was an American curator, writer and editor.
 He was Curator of Western Americana at the Princeton University Library.
 Bush was an editor of the Papers of Thomas Jefferson, where his study of Jefferson images produced The Life Portraits of Thomas Jefferson (1962).
-He is the author of numerous books and scholarly articles, many of which pertain to Native Americans.
+He was the author of numerous books and scholarly articles, many of which pertain to Native Americans.

 Early life and education

 Born in Denver, Colorado, into a fifth-generation Mormon family, Bush graduated from Brigham Young University in 1957, where he continued graduate studies in archaeology before joining the Fifth University Archaeological Society excavations at the Maya site of Aguacatal in western Campeche, Mexico, in the winter of 1958.
 The following summer he was a student at the Institute for Archival and Historical Management at Radcliffe College.

 A mountain climber in his youth, Bush climbed in the Colorado Rockies, the Tetons, and the Swiss Alps.
 He subsequently served as curator of the American Alpine Club’s museum in New York City.

 Bush served in the Medical Service Corps of the US Army in the Panama Canal Zone during the Korean War.

 Bush's legally adopted son, Paul Tioux, is an enrolled member of Tesuque Pueblo.
 Tioux's three daughters have given birth to nine children, Bush's great-grandchildren.